tier6tank/doubles/dupfinder/readme.txt

     the program.
 That option mainly exists for supporting the old (95, 98, ME) windows versions, which do not support unicode.
 It is enabled by default.
+    Cygwin does not support Unicode at the moment.

-  - "static" determines whether to link wxWidgets statically (results in bigger executables, but removes the dependency on a shared wxWidgets library).
-Currently Unix only option.
+  - "shared" determines whether to link wxWidgets statically (results in bigger executables, but removes the dependency on a shared wxWidgets library) or whether it links with a dynamic loaded shared library.
-    Default value is on.
+    Default value is off.
 You have to have installed a matching wxWidgets version (build with --disable-shared for a static version).